 As you may know cats are carnivores and require meat diets.
 This is because there are certain nutrients cats can get only from animal sources.
 In addition, cat's digestive systems are incapable of digesting and receiving nutrition from the majority of vegetable proteins.
 Essential nutrients found only in meats and animal tissues include:

 Your cats' diets should be 25-30% animal proteins.
 If you go with a meatless diet, be sure to supplement their food with taurine, fish oil and vitamin A (use cooked carrots).
 Also, as your kittens grow, their tolerance for milk will decrease.
 In fact most cats are lactose intolerant.
 Fortunately, they can consume plain yogurt without problem.
-Yogurt works because it has been partly digested/cultured by beneficial bacteria that makes it easier for kitty to digest.
+Yogurt and probiotics work because they have beneficialbacteria that makes it easier for kitty to digest.
 In addition yogurt contains protein, calcium and phosphorus.
 Simba

 I have a 3-year-old Bengal that likes to eat newspaper.
 The behavior seems to come and go.
 Do you think this is possibly related to some sort of stomach upset? he is an indoor cat and does not have any access to grass, is this why it eats newspaper?

 The behavior could be due to kitty needing more roughage in his diet, although it could also be due to his just liking to chew!